By Gaby Dufresne-Cyr, CBT-FLE

 Cities create by-laws to protect people; therefore, when a dog bites a person or another dog, a few things can happen.
 Here are a few examples of a dog-dog or dog-human bite situation.

-3. The victim doesn’t go to hospital/veterinarian but reports the event to police.
+3. The victim doesn’t go to the hospital/veterinarian but reports the event to the police.
 Consequence: the police and/or canine patrol investigate, dog could die.

 En Français - Règlement en Vigeur à Pointe-aux-Trembles

 SECTION III COMPORTEMENT À L’ÉGARD D’UN ANIMAL

 10. Tout chien doit être conduit au moyen d’une laisse d’une longueur maximale de 1,85 mètre.